Bella Sidney Woolf: Writing

 Woolf wrote fiction and non-fiction.
 In both she drew on her experiences in British colonies.
 She also authored and co-authored writings on current events and science.

 How To See Ceylon by Woolf was published in 1914 and is considered the first pocket guidebook of the island.
 The book incorporates her experience of car journeys "along the sunny roads of Ceylon."
 Three more editions followed in 1922, 1924 and 1929.

-Regarding Ceylon, Woolf's expressed that "it is unfortunate that so many natives are adopting English dress, blind to the fact that it destroys all their individuality and Oriental grace."
+Regarding Ceylon, Woolf said that "it is unfortunate that so many natives are adopting English dress, blind to the fact that it destroys all their individuality and Oriental grace."

 Published in 1914, Woolf's propagandist work Right Against Might: The Great War of 1914 documents the first year of World War I in support of British Forces and the League of the Empire.

 Much of Woolf's fictional writing was short stories drawn from her life in the colonies and her marriage to Lock and Southorn, both colonial civil servants.

 Woolf also wrote several children's books, all drawing on her various overseas experiences; The Twins in Ceylon and its sequels were very popular.